Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 screen -S minecraft

-To detach from the screen session, press Ctrl + A, then D.
+To detach from the session:CTRL + A, then D

 screen -r minecraft